rahulgopinath/rahulgopinath.github.io/_posts/2021-09-09-fault-inducing-grammar.markdown

 errors.
 Indeed, our original error: '1+((2*3/4))' does not fit this template.
 So, how can we rectify this limitation?
 # A grammar that produces at least one evocative fragment per input generated.
-The basic idea is that if we can find a `characterizing node` of the abstract fault tree, such that the presence of the abstract subtree in the input guarantees the failure, then we can modify the grammar such that this abstract subtree is always present.
+The basic idea is that if we can find an *abstract subtree* of the evocative pattern derivation tree, such that the presence of this abstract subtree in the input guarantees the failure, then we can modify the grammar such that this abstract subtree is always present (we call the abstract subtree an **evocative subtree**).
 That is, for any input from such a grammar, at least one instance of the evocative subtree will be present.
-This is fairly easy to do if the generated tree contains a nonterminal of the same kind as that of the characterizing node.
+This is fairly easy to do if the generated tree contains a nonterminal of the same kind as that of the top node of the evocative subtree.
-Simply replace that node with the characterizing node, and fill in the abstract nonterminals with concrete values.
+Simply replace that node with the evocative subtree, and fill in the abstract nonterminals in the evocative subtree with concrete expansions.
 ## Reachable Grammar

 On the other hand, this gives us an idea.
 What if we modify the grammar